Planning on climbing Mount Kinabalu, one of Southeast Asia's tallest mountains?

 Accessibility note: Flypod Kinabalu Mountain Lodge is a hilly 1km walk from the main road.
 If you are taking the bus, you will need to walk it with your luggage (stairs are also present in the facility), so may not be suitable for all visitors.
 The lodge is, however, beautifully located.
 If you are interested in seeing moths as big as your hand, Borneo has their fair share of interesting insects, many of which you can see on the lodge balcony at night.

 On the day of the climb (or whenever you want to head to Park HQ), the staff at Flypod Kinabalu Mountain Lodge can arrange a taxi to pick you up from the Lodge directly and take you to the Park entrance (2kms away) for RM15 (max.
 4 people).
 Talk to the staff about this ahead of time so that arrangements can be made (particularly pertinent for the day of your climb, as if you do not arrive within a certain window, you will not be able to proceed with your climb).
 We'd recommend taking a taxi as you'll want to conserve your energy for the climb itself.
+However, for reference, it is about a 30 minute walk from the Lodge to Park HQ.

 Click here to find out how a Mount Kinabalu climb works – from registration at Park HQ, taking the shuttle bus to the starting gate, accommodation and meals on the mountain, getting back to Park HQ, and everything you should expect from a climb up one of Southeast Asia's highest mountains.